Health Services

 The school nurse is available for first aid and health emergencies and acts as a liaison between the home, the school, and the family physician when necessary.
 The nurse also maintains students’ health records and supervises general health screening, including vision, hearing, and scoliosis.

-Student Health Form (PDF)
+School Health Examination Form (PDF)

-Physical Exams
+Physical Exams?

 Immunizations